yegor256/sixnines/README.md

   updated: Epoch time of the most recent update of this record
   flipped: Epoch time of recent state change
   expires: Epoch time when it has to be pinged again
-  log: Detailed log of the most recent request sn-endpoints/unique: (index) id/H sn-endpoints/hostnames: (index)
+  log: Detailed log of the most recent failure sn-endpoints/unique: (index) id/H sn-endpoints/hostnames: (index)